Understanding the Effects of Distractors on Reasoning Vision-Language Models: Abstract

 \section{Abstract}

 How does irrelevant information (i.e., distractors) affect test-time scaling in vision-language models (VLMs)?
-Prior studies on language models have reported an inverse scaling effect, where textual distractors lead to longer but less effective reasoning.
-To investigate whether similar phenomena occur in multimodal settings, we introduce \underline{Idis} (\underline{I}mages with \underline{dis}tractors), a visual question-answering dataset that systematically varies distractors along semantic, numerical, and spatial dimensions.
-Our analyses reveal that visual distractors differ fundamentally from textual ones: although inverse scaling persists, adding visual distractors reduces accuracy without increasing reasoning length.
-We further show that tracking attribute counts within reasoning traces provides key insights into how distractors, reasoning length, and accuracy interact.
-Finally, we demonstrate that these trends extend to established visual bias benchmarks such as Waterbirds, and we propose a simple prompting strategy to mitigate bias-driven predictions in reasoning models.
+Prior work on text-only language models has shown that textual distractors can intensify inverse scaling, causing models to reason longer but less effective reasoning traces.
+In this work, we investigate whether similar phenomena arise in multimodal settings.
+We introduce Idis (Images with distractors), a visual question-answering dataset that systematically varies distractors along semantic and numerical dimensions.
+Our analyses reveal that visual distractors affect reasoning VLMs in a fundamentally different way from textual distractors: although inverse scaling still emerges, visual distractors reduce accuracy without increasing reasoning length.
+We further show that attribute counts extracted from reasoning traces provide key insights into how distractors interact with reasoning length and accuracy.
+As a sanity check, we propose a simple prompting strategy that mitigates distractor-driven predictions in reasoning vision-language models.